Amasirat/Obsidian/Rust.md

 **The Array Type:**

-Fixed length array and it is usefull when you want to allocate data on the stack.
+Fixed length array and it is useful when you want to allocate data on the stack.

 ```Rust
 let a: [i32; 5] = [1,2,3,4,5];//i32 is the type of the array and 5 is the size